isolver/ioHub/docs/iohub/installation.rst

 (a poor mans version of an executable ;) ).
 The .bat file are what need to be used to start any of the provided applications, and even when you wish to just start a python interpreter in the Windows console.

-.. warning:: It is very important to always launch a tool packaged in the WinPythonPlus
-    distribution using the provided launcher .bat file or exe in the WinPythonPlus root folder.
+.. warning:: It is important to always launch a tool packaged in the WinPythonPlus distribution using the provided launcher .bat file or exe in the WinPythonPlus root folder.
 These launchers temporarily configure the environment variables for that process so that the application and associated APIs will run correctly.
 Starting one of the provided tools by directly running the tools exe or similar file will not work correctly and will cause unexpected issues and perhaps application crashes.

-    **Nothing will happen that would affect your computer overall or result in long standing issues though, don't worry.**
+.. note:: **Nothing can happen to your computer that would affect your computer overall or result in long standing issues though, don't worry.**

 Manually Installing ioHub
 ===========================